 The Essen Christmas Market is one of the most unknown Christmas Markets in Germany

 The last Christmas Market on our list is perhaps one of the most underrated Christmas Markets in Germany.
 Many cities near by have famous German Christmas Markets (such as the one from Dusseldorf that we discussed above), which often leaves the Essen Christmas Market off the list.
-However, it is definitely worth a visit!
+However, it is definitely worth a visit if you are wondering what to do in Essen!

 The Essen Christmas Market runs from the 16 of November until December 23, giving you plenty of time to enjoy all that Essen has to offer.
 At the market, you won’t just find local German merchants, but international merchants from over 20 different countries.
 These merchants don’t just bring gifts and ornaments but food as well.
 This means that the Essen Christmas Market offers both German and international food, which gives you the best of both worlds!